IntelLabs/control-flag/README.md

-ControlFlag's pattern anomaly detection system can be used for various problems such as typographical error detection, flagging a missing NULL check to name a few. *This PoC demonstrates ControlFlag's application in typographical error detection.*
+ControlFlag's pattern anomaly detection system can be used for various problems such as typographical error detection, flagging a missing NULL check to name a few. *This PoC demonstrates ControlFlag's application in the typographical error detection.*

 Figure below shows ControlFlag's two main phases: (1) pattern mining phase, and (2) scanning for anomalous patterns phase.
-The pattern mining phase is a "training phase" that mines typical patterns in user-provided GitHub repositories and then builds a decision-tree from the mined patterns.
-The scanning phase, on the other hand, applies the mined patterns to look for anomalies in user-specified target repositories.
+The pattern mining phase is a "training phase" that mines typical patterns in the user-provided GitHub repositories and then builds a decision-tree from the mined patterns.
+The scanning phase, on the other hand, applies the mined patterns to flag anomalous expressions in the user-specified target repositories.

 ![ControlFlag design](/docs/controlflag_design.jpg)